 Q. What’s the difference between this book and your first book, “UnShopping”?

-A. “UnShopping: Recovery Solutions from an Ex-Shopaholic” focuses on smart shopping strategies, including accountability, tips for before you shop and while you’re in the store, resale shopping, shopping with friends, shopping during times of transition, and dealing with holiday shopping challenges.
-Conversely, “End Closet Chaos: Wardrobe Solutions from an Ex-Shopaholic” centers on the topic of wardrobe management, as shown in the Table of Contents above.
+A. “UnShopping: Recovery Solutions from an Ex-Shopaholic” focuses on smart shopping strategies, including accountability, tips for before you shop and while you’re in the store (or browsing online), resale shopping, shopping with friends, shopping during times of transition, and dealing with holiday shopping challenges.
+Conversely, “End Closet Chaos: Wardrobe Solutions from an Ex-Shopaholic” centers on the topic of wardrobe management, as outlined in the Table of Contents above.